British man handed three-year jail sentence for sexual assault of Penticton teen - BC Local News

 A B.C.
 Supreme Court judge handed a British man a three-year jail sentence, on Oct.
 4, for sexually assaulting a Penticton teen in 2018.

-The man was initially found guilty by a jury in May 2019 and, according to a sentencing report, was out on bail with conditions until his sentencing on Nov.
-4. The man was charged with assaulted a teen under the age of 16, a crime that carries two to six years of prison time under the Canadian Criminal Code.
+The man, who is not named in court documents to protect the identity of the teen, was initially found guilty by a jury in May 2019 and, according to a sentencing report, was out on bail with conditions until his sentencing on Nov.
+4. The man was charged with sexual assault of a teen under the age of 16, a crime that carries two to six years of prison time under the Canadian Criminal Code.

 The sentencing report states the man is originally from London, England, and travelled to Penticton in August 2018 to pursue a relationship with the teen, although the teen had ended their three-year long distance relationship earlier in the summer.